agda/agda/src/agda-ghc-names/README.txt

 MOTIVATION:
-  When compiling Agda source via the current default backend MAlonzo, this generates Haskell code, with autoatically generated Haskell identifiers of the shape ``MAlonzo.Code.MyHaskellisedModuleName.dXYZ'' for Agda entities that translate to Haskell program-level variables.
+  When compiling Agda source via the current default backend MAlonzo, this generates Haskell code, with automatically generated Haskell identifiers of the shape ``MAlonzo.Code.MyHaskellisedModuleName.dXYZ'' for Agda entities that translate to Haskell program-level variables.
   If the MAlonzo-generated Haskell is compiled for profiling,